 Similarly, the person who builds the road will build roads that the farmer drives on to get his produce to market, which the road builder will then buy to eat.
 We all have a role to play in the proper functioning of society.

-In other words, all the institutions, structures, and bodies that make up a society perform important roles and are thus interdependent on each other.
+All the institutions, structures, and people that make up a society perform important roles.
+They are interdependent on each other.

-Functionalism is also sometimes called structural-functionalism because it views society as made up of social structures, and proposes that the individual components of these structures perform indispensable functions.
+Functionalism is also sometimes called structural-functionalism because it views society as made up of social structures.
+All the individual components of these structures perform indispensable functions.

 Origins of Functionalism

-Herbert Spencer (1820-1903), one of the early proponents of functionalism was a biologist by training, and hence some of the earliest formulations of functionalism were expressed in the language of natural biology.
+Herbert Spencer (1820-1903), one of the early proponents of functionalism was a biologist by training.
+So, some of the earliest formulations of functionalism were expressed in the language of natural biology.